femmeXFMR/ha-bmw-mini-vehicle-card/README.md

 # BMW/MINI Vehicle Card for Home Assistant

+> **🚧 WORK IN PROGRESS** - This is an active development project.
+All questions, forks, commits, and contributions are welcome!
+We're building a universal BMW/MINI vehicle card for the Home Assistant community.

 A universal Home Assistant Lovelace card that auto-discovers BMW/MINI vehicles from the ConnectedDrive integration and renders an elegant dashboard for ICE, EV, and PHEV models.

+## 🤝 Contributing

+**We welcome all contributions!** This project is actively developed and we'd love your help:

+- **🐛 Bug Reports**: Found an issue?
+Please report it!
+- **💡 Feature Requests**: Have ideas?
+We want to hear them!
+- **🔧 Pull Requests**: Want to contribute code?
+Submit a PR!
+- **📖 Documentation**: Help improve our docs!
+- **🧪 Testing**: Test with your BMW/MINI vehicle and share feedback!
+- **💬 Discussions**: Join the conversation in GitHub Discussions!

+**No contribution is too small** - every bit helps make this card better for the community!

 ## ✨ Features